School Honors First Recipients of Steven Schinke Namesake Awards

 - Sentamu Kiremerwa: Engage MSW students in virtual volunteer opportunities (independent project)

 - Jenel Li: Assist Drs.
-Yamile Marti and Ellen Lukens with developing a plan for setting up international field placements
+Yamile Marti and Ellen Lukens with developing a plan for setting up international practicum placements

 - Alice Liu & Kristiana Reyes: Assist the Online Campus with researching online educational tech tools and online pedagogy